Birth control ruling to see fresh scrutiny at Texas Capitol

 At least 13 states have also banned abortion at all stages of pregnancy, with various exceptions, with many set to discuss ways to limit or expand access as legislatures go back into session across the country.
 Several existing bans, plus others that are less restrictive, are being challenged in court.

-State Rep. Ana-Maria Ramos, a Democrat from the border city of Laredo, filed the proposal that would combat the Title X ruling.
+State Rep. Ana-Maria Ramos, a Democrat from Dallas, filed the proposal that would combat the Title X ruling.
 She was a recipient of Title X contraceptive care herself after having a child as a teenager.

 “What this bill does is empower teens to make decisions for their own healthcare, but also for their future,” Ramos said.

-Note: This story has been corrected to show state Rep. Ana Maria-Ramos is a lawmaker from Dallas, not Laredo.